Vehicular Use Policy

 All University fleet vehicles must carry an automobile liability insurance certificate indicating proof of insurance.
 Each year in November, updated insurance information is distributed by Risk Management upon renewal of the University’s status as a Qualified Self-Insurer with the State of California.
 Drivers are responsible for ensuring that this proof of insurance information is kept in the vehicle's glove box compartment at all times.

 A PDF Copy of the Updated Insurance Information can be found within the Vehicular Use Policy.
+(In addition, the University of San Francisco has an extension for vehicle insurance.
+Please have physical proof of these forms in all USF vehicles.)
 If you need assistance viewing the updated insurance information, please contact Melissa Diaz.

 The University reserves the right to seek reimbursement from the authorized driver if an investigation shows misuse of the vehicle or negligence that results in an accident.